Automatic Docker Compose to Helm Values Translation¶

 Images will have to be available to the Kubernetes cluster; they won't be built or pushed for you.

-For internal, non-community eval suites, native Helm values.yaml
+For internal, non-community eval suites, native Helm values.yaml files are still

-preferred over the automatic translation of compose.yaml
+preferred over the automatic translation of compose.yaml files for a number of

 reasons: